Mary Jeune, Baroness St Helier: Background

-Susan Elizabeth Mary Stewart-Mackenzie was born in Munich, daughter of Keith William Stewart-Mackenzie, of Brahan Castle in the northern Highlands of Scotland, and his wife, Hannah Charlotte Hope-Vere, daughter of James Joseph Hope-Vere.
+Susan Elizabeth Mary Stewart-Mackenzie was born in Munich, daughter of Keith William Stewart-Mackenzie, of Brahan Castle in Easter Ross (northern Scottish Highlands), and his wife, Hannah Charlotte Hope-Vere, daughter of James Joseph Hope-Vere.
 She was the eldest of three children.
+Her brother was the soldier James Stewart-Mackenzie, 1st Baron Seaforth.

 Her sister Julia Charlotte Sophia (1846–1937) married three times: the soldier and ornithologist Arthur Hay, 9th Marquess of Tweeddale; the Scottish-Canadian businessman and politician Sir John Rose, 1st Baronet; and the politician Sir William Eden Evans-Gordon.
-Her brother was the soldier James Stewart-Mackenzie, 1st Baron Seaforth.